ashleyfae/naked-social-share/readme.txt

 == Changelog ==

+= 1.2.8 =
+* Added a few extra `array_key_exists` checks around the display code to hopefully avoid some errors from popping up.

 = 1.2.7 =
 * Changed the behaviour of the Pinterest share button to allow for image selection.